 - Create the first account on the computer using a Microsoft account as prompted by Microsoft by entering your email address (*).

 - Log in to the computer with that account and use the command prompt to create a new local account.
 That account will not be linked to Microsoft.

 - Use that new local account going forward and leave the Microsoft account alone, or you can remove it from the computer.

 (*) You can try using firstname.lastname@example.org as the email and then proceed with anything as the password to bug out the system, forcing it to allow a local account instead.
-This might not work in all situations though it has worked most of the time in my experience.
-If that’s successful, mission accomplished.
+This does not work in all situations but is worth a try.
+If that's successful, mission accomplished.

 Need more help?
 Follow the detailed steps below.
 They are the sure way applicable to all situations.

 How to avoid a Microsoft account: The detailed steps

 These A-B-C steps apply to a new computer.

 Step A is only applicable to a brand-new computer.
 Skip it if you have an existing one.

 A. Create a new user account as Microsoft suggests